ffloyd/aced_rails/README.md

 //= require ace/mode-textile
 ```

-And follow ACE's wiki for implementation.
+And follow ACE's wiki for instructions.

 Contributing
 ------------